 Ultrasound is an imaging procedure that is only used for early diagnosis in newborns and premature infants with suspected hydrocephalus.

 Due to the still open fontanel, a very good view of the internal part of the head and thus of the ventricles is possible.
 Ultrasound is portable and easy to use, even in unstable premature infants.
-In addition, this procedure does not use radioactive radiation and is relatively inexpensive to perform.
+In addition, this procedure does not use ionizing radiation (X-ray radiation) and is relatively inexpensive to perform.
 However, CT or MRT are used for more detailed examination results.

 Computer tomography is currently the most common method used to diagnose hydrocephalus and for follow-up examinations of patients who have already had a shunt implanted.

 This method is particularly suitable for children with already closed fontanelles.
 The quick and painless examination allows a better assessment of the brain and can identify most tumors, vascular malformations or other potential causes of hydrocephalus.
 This method is used to make images of the different layers of the head.
-However, CT images can only be taken in one plane and the patient is also exposed to low levels of radioactive radiation.
+However, CT images can only be taken in one plane and the patient is also exposed to low levels of ionizing radiation (X-ray radiation).
 The costs of such an examination are between those of ultrasound and MRI.

 Magnetic resonance imaging is the best way to assess the brain and its pathological condition.

-This method uses electromagnetic waves to provide very fine tomographic images of the head, and does not use radioactive radiation.
+This method uses electromagnetic waves to provide very fine tomographic images of the head, and does not use ionizing radiation (X-ray radiation).
 It is important for the diagnosis of very small tumours and enables the diagnosis of previously unclear findings.

 The Spinal Tap Test - also known as lumbar puncture - allows the drainage of up to 50 ml of cerebrospinal fluid (liquor) via an access to the spinal canal.